lxnt/zhban/README.rst

 The bitmap is in OpenGL RG16UI format.
-The R channel contains 'intensity' and the G channel contains cluster attribution - an index, starting from 0, of the UTF-16 character (technically called 'cluster', since there might be multiple glyphs representing one Unicode code point, or vice versa) that caused the pixel in question to ahve non-zero intensity.
+The R channel contains 'intensity' and the G channel contains cluster attribution - an index, starting from 0, of the UTF-16 character (technically called 'cluster', since there might be multiple glyphs representing one Unicode code point, or vice versa) that caused the pixel in question to have non-zero intensity.
 This is indended to be used in multi-colored text.
 Currently the ligatures end up with the index of their first charater.

 ``zhban_bitmap_t::cluster_map`` contains same cluster attribution but for the zero-intensity pixels.
 It is a strip of same width as the bitmap, roughly indicating which cluster a pixel column corresponds to.
 This is intended for coloring background per-character, showing text selection as color inversion and the like.

-``zhban_render_pp()`` accepts a post-processing function which can be used to convert and cache the bitmap from the default RG16UI format.
+``zhban_render_pp()`` accepts a post-processing function which can be used to convert the bitmap from the default RG16UI format and cache the result.

 ``zhban_pp_color()`` is a convenience post-processor, converting RG16UI bitmap into a RGBA8UI one, single color.